palewire/first-python-notebook/docs/git/index.rst

 To get some practice, save a change to your notebook and try to log another.

-It might seen a little burdonsome at first, but it is correct to run the status, add and commit commands each time.
+It might seen a little burdensome at first, but it is correct to run the status, add and commit commands each time.
 Take it slowly and carefully.
 You'll quickly get the hang of it.